On May 26, 2020, the USMLE announced the suspension of the Step 2 CS exam.

 The Greek army hadn’t given up.
 They sailed back later that night and sacked the city, met at the gates by the soldiers who had been stashed away inside the wooden horse.

 On social media, at least, I’ve seen a lot of celebration about the end of Step 2 CS.

 Folks, Step 2 CS is just suspended.
-This is not an offering to Poseidon.
+It’s not gone for gone.
+The siege is not over; the war is not won; and this cool-looking wooden horse left on our beach is definitely not an offering to Poseidon.

 Last week, the USMLE announced Revitalize Clinical Skills Assessment, a new initiative to “identify the optimal approach to assess clinical skills for licensure.”

 Soon after, my Twitter mentions and DMs started to fill with questions and comments.
 While many students are likely still unaware of Revitalize CS, there’s already a vocal minority who are – and they’re not happy about it.